Alvin Dark: Personal life

 Dark was married twice.
 His first wife, Adrienne Managan, was his childhood sweetheart; the two had grown up going to the same church.
 They had four children: Allison, Gene, Eve, and Margaret.
-In 1962, however, he met Jacolyn Troy while she was serving as an airline stewardess on a flight he was on.
+In 1962, he met Jacolyn "Jackie" Troy while she was serving as an airline stewardess on a flight he was on.
 Although it went against his Christian beliefs, he began having an affair with her.
 They tried multiple times to break it off, and Dark even told his wife about it in December 1962.
 This led to the Darks moving back to Lake Charles after the 1963 season, so Adrienne could be nearer her family in case the couple got divorced, though Robert Boyle of Sports Illustrated thought the move meant that Dark was trying to become manager of the Houston Astros.
 Finally, in November 1968, Adrienne filed for legal separation from Dark, as couples in Louisiana had to be legally separated for 14 months before they could get a divorce.
 The divorce was finalized early in the 1970 baseball season, and Alvin married Jackie the same day he signed the last divorce papers.
 Though he believed divorce was sinful, "we just weren't letting God get in our way," he said of his decision to remarry.
 "There are people in Lake Charles who have not spoken to me since, much less forgiven me," Dark wrote in 1980.
 After some initial struggles, Alvin and Jackie developed a happy marriage by 1974 and stayed together for 44 years until Alvin's death in 2014.
-Jackie had two children from a previous marriage, Rusty and Lori, whom Dark adopted as his own in October 1970.
+Jackie had two children from a previous marriage, Rusty and Lori, whom Dark adopted in October 1970.